 If you use ChatGPT for writing, Canvas is worth trying.
 You can go back and forth on the same document, make edits, and refine as you go.
 It feels less like prompting and more like actually working with someone on a draft.

-ChatGPT is a drafting and thinking tool.
-It's not a fact-checker.
+ChatGPT works well as a drafting and thinking tool, but it’s an unreliable fact-checker.
 When it cites a statistic or summarizes a report, I always go back to the source before using it anywhere important.
 That's just how these models work, but it catches people off guard more than it should.

-ChatGPT has a free plan with limited access to GPT-5.3, capped messages, and restricted memory.
+ChatGPT has a free plan with capped messages and restricted memory.
 Paid plans start at $8/month, with higher tiers adding more usage, longer memory, and deeper capabilities for teams and enterprises.

 What it does: Microsoft Copilot is an AI assistant built into Microsoft 365 that helps draft documents, summarize meetings, analyze data, and work with information from your organization’s files.